ayush51/tutorial/tutorial.md

 <a name="add_surfly"></a>
 ### Integration

-If you wish to integrate Surfly on your website, visitors to your website will be able to click the 'get live help' button to request a session.
+If you integrate Surfly with your website, visitors will be able to click the 'get live help' button to request a session.
 They will then be queue'd until an agent (the person who receives the call) joins them.
 By default, the person who initiated the session is the leader and the agent joining in will be the follower, however you can choose to swap control at any time during the session.
 To integrate Surfly, you need to add the Surfly code snippet into your website's source code.
 The default parameters within the code snippet can be modified to allow for a seamless integration into your website.

 #### The Surfly Code Snippet